shikijs/shiki/docs/references/engine-js-compat.md

 ## Supported Languages

 Languages that work with the JavaScript RegExp engine, and will produce the same result as the WASM engine (with the [sample snippets in the registry](https://github.com/shikijs/textmate-grammars-themes/tree/main/samples)).
-In some edge cases, it's not guaranteed that the the highlighting will be 100% the same.
+In some edge cases, it's not guaranteed that the highlighting will be 100% the same.
 If that happens, please create an issue with the sample snippet.

 | Language           | Highlight Match | Patterns Parsable | Patterns Failed | Diff |
 | ------------------ | :-------------- | ----------------: | --------------: | ---: |